open-toolchain/tekton-catalog/container-registry/README.md

 * **built-image**: (optional) The Image PipelineResource that will be created as output of this task.

-## Vulnerability Advisor helper task: vulnerability-advisor-task
+## Vulnerability Advisor helper task: icr-check-va-scan

 ### Context - ConfigMap/Secret